t-aoyam/japanese-snacs/README.md

 # Repository for J-SNACS

+This is a repo for the code and data used in our paper "J-SNACS: Adposition and Case Supersenses for Japanese Joshi" to be presented at LREC-COLING 2024.
-This is a repo containing a dataset of Japanese Little Prince Corpus (星の王子さま) manually annotated for adpositions and case markers, following the SNACS guideline.
-The dataset and the experiments are described in our paper
+`./data/` contains Japanese Little Prince (星の王子さま) Corpus manually annotated for adpositions and case markers, following the SNACS guideline.
+`./code/` contains the python scripts that replicate the experimental results in the paper.

 ## TL;DR

 If you just need a clean, adjudicated dataset for J-SNACS, please go grab it from `data/lpp_jp.conllulex`!